pjsmith404/pjs-plant-planner/README.md

 An app to help keep track of what I've planted where and when.

+# Saving and Loading

+This is working now, but only limited to the plant widgets.
+I decided I didn't want to deal with tracking everything other than plants, so I'm going to abandon the drawing component and just add support for importing in images created elsewhere.

 # Plant Icons

 I've got a basic icon, but it's nothing special.
 This should really be something that